kenmulford/generators/readme.md

 # Laravel 5/Fractal Transformer Generator

-This extends the php artisan command list to include a command for generating a basic transformer based on your existing Eloquent model.
+This extends the php artisan command list to include a command for generating a basic [Fractal](http://fractal.thephpleague.com/ "PHP League: Fractal") transformer based on your existing Eloquent model.

-- `make:transformer`

-## Fractal

-[PHP League/Fractal](http://fractal.thephpleague.com/ "PHP League: Fractal") is the library I've been using for transformations.
-The transformer files will be generated in the format suggested by their docs.

 ## Usage